unbounce/actions-deploy/docs/workflows.md

 - `/qa` can be run multiple times on a pull request, if needed
 - If a pull request is currently deployed to the pre-production environment, pushing new changes to it will re-run the `release`, `deploy`, and `verify` commands

+## Skipping the Workflow for a Pull Request

+1. Comment `/skip-qa`
+    - The QA status check to "passed" and no release or deploys will be done for this pull request

 ## Rollback Pre-Production Deploy

 1. Close the pull request